-- 38. Reasonable time for pre meeting preparation is to be included in claims made by co-opted members the extent of which can be determined by the appropriate officer in advance of the meeting. - 39.
-Travelling time to and from the place of the meeting is to be included in the claims for payments made by co-opted members (up to the maximum of the daily rate). - 40.
-The appropriate officer within the authority must determine in advance whether a meeting is programmed for a full day and the fee will be paid on the basis of this determination even if the meeting finishes before four hours has elapsed. - 41.
-Fees must be paid for meetings and other activities including other committees and working groups (including task and finish groups), pre-meetings with officers, training and attendance at conferences or any other formal meeting to which co-opted members are requested to attend. - 42.
-Each authority, through its Democratic Services Committee or other appropriate committee, must ensure that all voting co-opted members are given as much support as is necessary to enable them to fulfil their duties effectively.
+38. Reasonable time for pre meeting preparation is to be included in claims made by co-opted members the extent of which can be determined by the appropriate officer in advance of the meeting.
+39. Travelling time to and from the place of the meeting is to be included in the claims for payments made by co-opted members (up to the maximum of the daily rate).
+40. The appropriate officer within the authority must set in advance whether a meeting is programmed for a full or half day.
+When the meeting is set for a full day the fee will be paid on this basis even if the meeting finishes within four hours.
+41. Fees must be paid for meetings and other activities including other committees and working groups (including task and finish groups), pre-meetings with officers, training and attendance at conferences or any other formal meeting to which co-opted members are requested to attend.
+42. Each authority, through its Democratic Services Committee or other appropriate committee, must ensure that all voting co-opted members are given as much support as is necessary to enable them to fulfil their duties effectively.
 Such support should be without cost to the individual member.

-Contribution towards costs of Care and Personal Assistance

-- 43. All relevant authorities must provide a payment towards necessary costs for the care of dependent children and adults (provided by informal or formal carers) and for personal assistance needs as follows: - Formal (registered with Care Inspectorate Wales) care costs to be paid as evidenced. - Informal (unregistered) care costs to be paid up to a maximum rate equivalent to hourly rates as defined by the Living Wage Foundation at the time the costs are incurred.
+Cor ntribution towards costs of Care and Personal Assistance 43.
+All relevant authorities must provide a payment towards necessary costs for the care of dependent children and adults (provided by informal or formal carers) and for personal assistance needs as follows: Formal (registered with Care Inspectorate Wales) care costs to be paid as evidenced.
+Informal (unregistered) care costs to be paid up to a maximum rate equivalent to the Real Living Wage hourly rates as defined by the Living Wage Foundation at the time the costs are incurred.
 This must be for the additional costs incurred by members to enable them to carry out official business or approved duties.
 Each authority must ensure that any payments made are appropriately linked to official business or approved duty.
 Payment shall only be made on production of receipts from the care provider.

-44. Community and town councils must make available a payment to each of their members of £150 per year as a contribution to costs and expenses, with the exception of those councils in Group 5 where the payment is optional.
+Cor Community and Town Councils 44.
+Community and town councils must make available a payment to each of their members of £150 per year as a contribution to costs and expenses.
+45. The payment for members undertaking a senior role is an annual amount of $\pounds 500$ as set out in Table 11.